stripe/veneur/README.md

 # Status

 Veneur is currently handling all metrics for Stripe and is considered production ready.
 It is under active development and maintenance!
+Starting with v1.6, Veneur operates on a six-week release cycle, and all releases are tagged in git.

 Building Veneur requires Go 1.8 or later.